CustomerSure

 It happens to the very best of businesses that at one point or another they receive a negative review about their service.

-Perhaps the customer hasn’t received the right item.
-Or has experienced delays in delivery.
+Maybe the customer received the wrong item.
+Or has faced delays in delivery.

 Or weren’t able to get through to anyone on the phone when they called.
 Or felt misled in what they were actually purchasing.